Send a Sympathy Card

 Plant Memorial Trees

-Wenig Funeral Home – Sheboygan Falls (920-467-3431) is assisting the family with arrangements.
-Please visit www.wenigfh.com for online condolences.
+For online condolences and additional information please visit www.wenigfh.com.
+The Wenig Funeral Home of Sheboygan Falls (920-467-3431) is serving the family with arrangements.